On this page

 Client-side vs Server-side

-Client-side and server-side are terms that describe where an app's code runs: either on the user's device (client-side), or on a server (server-side).
-Amplitude has several types of sources to cover each of your needs.
-This doc primarily describes the differences between client-side and server-side sources, and gives a brief overview of third-party sources.
+Client-side and server-side describe where an app's code runs: either on the user's device (client-side), or on a server (server-side).
+Amplitude offers several types of sources to cover each of your needs.
+This doc describes the differences between client-side and server-side sources, and gives a brief overview of third-party sources.

 Both Amplitude client-side SDKs and server-side SDKs use API endpoints.
-These endpoints offers flexibility for implementing custom solutions without relying on Amplitude's SDKs, especially for programming languages not supported by Amplitude's SDKs, like PHP.
+These endpoints offer flexibility for implementing custom solutions without Amplitude's SDKs, especially for programming languages Amplitude's SDKs don't support, like PHP.

 Client-side sources

 Use client-side sources in apps that your users run on their own devices, like mobile, web browser, and desktop apps.
-In these types of sources, code runs on the user's device.
+In these sources, code runs on the user's device.

 Amplitude's client-side sources include these SDKs: